 Probiotics have solid research on their clinical application for dealing with constipation and diarrhea, for post antibiotic therapy, and for bolstering overall immune function.
 Plus, there are many other areas where the research is mounting to broaden their application, such as cardiovascular health and even brain and cognitive health.
 Many now look at probiotics as something that should be included in the daily regimen and not just for treatment.

-Here are a few areas that we here questions on regarding probiotics that we thought we would address for our customers…
+Here are a few areas that we get questions on regarding probiotics that we thought we should address...

 Myth #1: The More Species and Strains the Better